-Use Search Blocks to add search boxes to your site.
+Use Search Blocks to add search fields to your site.
 You can show results from across your site or limit results to one collection page.

 How search results populate

 Like any search engine, Search Block results are based on the quality of content on your site.
 To improve results in Search Blocks, we recommend adding descriptive and accurate titles, descriptions, excerpts, tags, categories, file names, and keyword-rich content across your site.

 For a full list of site content indexed for search, visit Adding search to your site.